ncphillips/truecoders.io/_coders/micah-weech.markdown

   position: Senior Pastor
   start_date: 2010-05-01 01:00:00 -05:00
   end_date:
+  body: |-
+    Worked with:

-  body: "Worked with:\n\n1.
-New Life SDA Church\n1.
-Mt.
-Zion SDA Church\n1.
-New Hope
+    1. New Life SDA Church
+    1. Mt.
+Zion SDA Church
+    1. New Hope SDA Church
+    1. Maranatha SDA Church
-    SDA Church\n1.
-Maranatha SDA Church\n1.
-Oakwood University Church\n\nDuties include:\n\n*
+    1. Oakwood University Church

+    Duties include:

+    * Oversee the affairs of the local church or district
+    * Responsible for church growth financially, spiritually and in membership
+    * Responsible for growing the congregation membership, financial base and spiritual growth
+    * Renovated both churches
-    Oversee the affairs of the local church or district.\n* Responsible for church growth financially, spiritually and in membership.\n* Responsible for growing the congregation membership, financial base and spiritual growth. \n* Renovated both churches. \n* Trained and developed leaders on the local level. \n* Supported the community thru various initiatives focused on improving the quality of life in the areas surrounding the churches."
+    * Trained and developed leaders on the local level
+    * Supported the community thru various initiatives focused on improving the quality of life in the areas surrounding the churches
 - company: Emmanuel Jr Academy
   position: Teacher
   start_date: 2015-08-01 00:00:00 -05:00